-The financial statements of SECO/WARWICK S.A. were prepared in accordance with the International Financial Reporting Standards (IFRS) endorsed by the EU, and their scope is compliant with the Regulation.
+The consolidated financial statements of the SECO/WARWICK Group (the "Group" or the "SECO/WARWICK Group") were prepared in accordance with the International Financial Reporting Standards (IFRS) endorsed by the EU, and their scope is compliant with the Regulation.
 The financial statements cover the period January 1st-December 31st 2021 and the comparative period January 1st-December 31st 2020.